 By decreasing inflammatory molecules that can pass through the blood-brain barrier, broccoli sprouts alleviate depression symptoms.
 Why?
 The answer is simple: these inflammatory molecules “mess up” your mood and behavior.

 It is possible to overcome depression through a proactive approach.
 Adding broccoli sprouts to the menu is a practical complementary therapy to the treatment recommended by the doctor.

 Broccoli sprouts are incredibly beneficial for your overall health and well-being.
-They are rich with potent antioxidants and exhibit anti-inflammatory properties.
-One of their many benefits include arthritis management, which is particularly important because millions of people suffer from problems with their joints.
+They are rich in potent antioxidants and exhibit anti-inflammatory properties.
+One of their many benefits is arthritis management, which is particularly important because millions of people suffer from problems with their joints.

 Together with supplements like Osteo Bi-Flex, broccoli sprouts help improve your quality of life.
 Let’s not forget better heart health, lower risk of cancer, depression management, and many other benefits that only confirm why you should try out broccoli sprouts.

 - How to Get a Healthy Mind and Body in 10 Easy Steps - September 1, 2020